statamic/spock/DOCUMENTATION.md

 ## Installation
 1. Copy the `addons/Spock` directory into `site/addons`.
-2. In `site/settings/addons/spock.yaml`, ensure the `environments` array contains the environment(s) you want Spock commands in.
-By default, commands are only run in `production`.
+2. Whitelist the environments Spock should be run in.
+[Read more.](#whitelisting-environments)

 ## Commands
 Out of the box, Spock will perform a few git commands to stage, commit, and push any affected files.